alexandarristic/ecceAppChallenge2018/README.md

 * Due to an open data constraint and irregular update schedules, data is current only upto 2016.
 * The data only cover 8 central Toronto wards and thus may not fully represent all services in the city.
+* The 123 Survey is provided as an optional service with the results it provides varying due to subjective experiences.

 ### References